sunnyvalechha/Docker/README.md

 * It does not automatically publish or map these ports to the host machine.
 * To actually make the exposed ports accessible from the host machine, you must map them when running the container using the "docker run -p" command.

+Run:
+* RUN instruction executes commands during the build phase of a Docker image.
+* Each RUN instruction creates a new layer in the image, effectively saving the state after the command is executed.

+ARG:
+* Define a variable that user can pass at build-time to the builder with "docker build" <var-name>=<value>
+* ARG variables are only available during the build process of a Docker image.
+* ARG variables do not persist in the final Docker image and are not accessible within a running container.

+ENV:
+* ENV variable always overrides ARG variables.
+* ENV variables are available during both the build process and at runtime within a running container.
+* ENV persist in the final Docker image and are accessible to applications running inside the container.

 Requirement.txt:
 * It's not a docker argument it is in Python, "requirements.txt" is a text file that lists all the external libraries, modules, and packages that a specific Python project depends on.
 * The "requirements.txt" file typically contains one package per line, optionally followed by a version specifier (e.g., package_name==1.2.3) (numpy==1.26.2).